-Visiting Assistant Professor of Women’s and Gender Studies, Chair of American StudiesCouper Hall 105
+Visiting Assistant Professor of Women’s and Gender Studies, Director of American StudiesCouper Hall 105

 Joyce M. Barry’s interdisciplinary research examines the connections between gender and environmental justice thought and praxis.
 She has published reviews and articles in Environmental Ethics, Women’s Studies Quarterly, Environmental Justice and elsewhere.
 Barry’s book Standing Our Ground: Women, Environmental Justice and the Fight to End Mountaintop Removal Coal Mining, was published by Ohio University Press in 2012.
 Her current research investigates the gendered dimensions of global climate change.
 Her work has received support from the foundations of the National Endowment of the Humanities and the American Association of University Women.
 Barry received her doctorate in American culture studies from Bowling Green State University.

 Recent Courses Taught

 National Association of University Women Postdoctoral Fellowship (declined)

 National Endowment of the Humanities Fellowship